Selection Panel

 Marie-Lison Fougère

-Marie-Lison Fougère led a very successful career of 32 years within the Ontario public service.
-As such, she occupied a variety of senior level positions and oversaw a variety of public policy portfolios and ministries.
+Marie-Lison Fougère led a successful 32-year career within the Ontario Public Service, holding various senior-level positions and overseeing a range of public policy portfolios and ministries.

-In addition to her significant experience in the public policy realm of elementary and secondary education, she spent many years in the Ministry of Colleges and Universities, where she was responsible for a wide range of files such as tuition policy, capital planning, strategic mandate agreements, credit transfer, skills training programming, apprenticeship, labour market information and federal-provincial relations.
+Throughout her professional journey, Fougère demonstrated outstanding knowledge and expertise as a public policy maker, notably in elementary, secondary and post-secondary education.
+She spent many years in the Ministry of Training, Colleges and Universities, where, as assistant deputy minister, she was responsible for a diverse range of policy files such as tuition, capital planning, credit transfer, skills training and apprenticeship.

-Fougère was first appointed deputy minister in 2015 and worked in this capacity until her retirement in March 2023.
-As deputy minister, she served in different ministries, including the Ministries of Colleges and Universities, Seniors’ Services and Accessibility, Long-Term Care, Women’s Social and Economic Opportunity and Francophone Affairs.
+She was first appointed deputy minister in 2015 and worked in this capacity until her retirement in March 2023.
+She served as deputy minister in different ministries, including Training, Colleges and Universities, Seniors’ Services and Accessibility, Long-Term Care, Women’s Social and Economic Opportunity and Francophone Affairs.

 Fougère holds a bachelor’s degree from Dalhousie University and a master’s degree from York University.
 She is fluent in French, English and German.